Buff-sided robin: Scientific discovery and early observations

-The buff-sided robin was described as a unique species by the ornithologist and naturalist John Gould in 1857 based on specimens collected in 1856 by the naturalist and surgeon Joseph Ravenscroft Elsey.
-Elsey resided at the Victoria River depot of the Augustus Charles Gregory 1855-1856 expedition (Northern Territory to Brisbane) between January and June 1856, collecting a number of species unknown to science, including the buff-sided robin.
+The buff-sided robin was described as a unique species by the ornithologist and naturalist John Gould in 1857.
+This classification was based on specimens collected in 1856 by the naturalist and surgeon Joseph Ravenscroft Elsey.
+Elsey, residing at the Victoria River depot of the Augustus Charles Gregory 1855-1856 expedition (Northern Territory to Brisbane) between January and June 1856, collected a number of species unknown to science, including the buff-sided robin.
 The buff-sided robin type locality is situated on the Victoria River near of the present day township of Timber Creek.
 In a letter to Gould, dated June 1856, Elsey related a number of field observations of the buff-sided robin, including:

 "Of Fly-catchers and Robins, so called, I have seven or eight species.
 One robin has a slate-grey back, black head and wings, and chestnut flanks, with a white stripe over the eye; it lives in the mangroves, and may be recognized at all times by its pretty little piping note.
 I found it nesting in November and again in February and March; the nest is an open, shallow, slightly constructed one; the eggs two in number, dull greenish-grey, speckled with brown mostly at the larger end".

 Gould later paid tribute to the value of Elsey's Victoria River collections, stating in the text relating to the buff-sided robin in his 1865 Handbook to the Birds of Australia:

 "So far as regards Ornithological science, it was fortunate that Mr. Elsey remained for a long time encamped near the Victoria River, on the north-west coast of Australia, since it enabled him to pay much attention to the natural objects which surrounded him; and the discovery of the present bird, which is quite new to science, is one of the results of his long stay in that spot in charge of a portion of Mr. Gregory's Expedition".

 Buff-sided robins were subsequently collected at a number of sites across northern Australia by private collectors and naturalists attached to expeditions.
 Buff-sided robin specimens were collected on the Fitzroy River by T. H. Bowyer-Bower (Derby region, 1886), A.J.
 North (Calvert Expedition, 1896–1897), J.P.
 Rogers (1900) and F. L. Whitlock (1925).
 In the Northern Territory, collections were made on the Flora River by Walter Baldwin Spencer (1912), at the McArthur River by G.F.
 Hill (Barclay Expedition, 1911–1912), and in the same area by H.G.
 Barnard (1913-1914).
 The earliest Queensland specimens were collected on the Gregory River by W. McLennan in 1909.